 Interdisciplinary Degree Programs

+Interdisciplinary approaches inform both theological and religious studies and there are several programs at Loyola that can help to enrich your course of studies.
 Both the Major in Theological Studies and the Major in Religious Studies allow students great flexibility in course selection across a range of disciplines.
-The Theology Department faculty holds a diverse range of specializations and perspectives and has understood the importance for the study of theology of systematic theological issues, biblical interpretation and criticism, ethical reflection, and conversation with other religious and philosophical traditions.
-Our department offers graduate study in constructive theology, New Testament and early Christian origins, and Christian ethics.
-Constructive theology often draws heavily from conversations occurring in the other fields even as they are enriched by each other and by constructive theology.
+Within the Theology Department, our faculty hold a diverse range of specializations and perspectives and understand the importance of the study of theology of systematic theological issues, biblical interpretation and criticism, ethical reflection, and conversation with other religious and philosophical traditions.

 Religious Studies at Loyola is similarly interdisciplinary in character.
 Students have flexibility to explore a wide range of courses in Christian theology as well as the belief systems of a range of major world religions.
 Students are encouraged to engage social scientific perspectives on religious belief and practice both through courses inside the Theology department and by taking certain courses from the Sociology and Anthropology departments.

 Loyola has a wide range of interdisciplinary programs to foster study in certain field areas at both the minor and major level.
 Students majoring or minoring in Theological Studies or majoring in Religious Studies should examine the many opportunities that exist for double majoring with one of these interdisciplinary programs or for complimenting your program of study by minoring in one of these interdisciplinary programs:

 Women's Studies and Gender Studies: For students interested in religious and theological perspectives on gender.